konacurrents/SemanticMarkerAPI/README.md

 # The following are REST API's matching the BNF Grammar

 > [!NOTE]
-> In addition to the REST sytax, URL [query parameters](https://en.wikipedia.org/wiki/Query_string) are sometimes used.
+> In addition to the REST syntax, URL [query parameters](https://en.wikipedia.org/wiki/Query_string) are sometimes used.
 For example,
 > supplying query parameters and their values for  **username**, **password** and with a **JSON format** reply would look as follows:
 >    **https://SemanticMarker.org/smart?username=x&password=y&format=JSON**